ReFi-Trading-Inc/Data-Room-Seed-Stage/1-Executive-Summary/one-pager.md

 ## The Problem

-76% of active retail traders lose money—not from lack of skill or capital, but from **emotional decision-making**.
+76% of active retail traders lose money, not from lack of skill or capital, but from **emotional decision-making**.
 Manual execution leads to revenge trading, panic selling, and broken risk rules.
 Existing solutions are inadequate:

 - **DIY Scripts:** Fragile, time-consuming, no risk controls
 - **Custodial Bots:** Require surrendering funds (post-FTX, unacceptable)